 Toyota breathed new life into Scion in 2012 by introducing two new models.
 The Scion iQ is a four-passenger mini or city car, and a direct competitor to the Smart ForTwo as well as to the Chevrolet Spark and Fiat 500.
 It is powered by a small four-cylinder engine paired with a continuously variable transmission (CVT).
 Never a strong seller, Scion canceled this model in 2015.

-Teaming with Subaru, Toyota released the Scion FR-S in 2012.
+Teaming with Subaru, Toyota released the Scion FR-S for 2013.
 This rear-wheel drive sports car shares its platform with the Subaru BRZ.
 The FR-S is powered by Subaru's 2.0-liter Boxer (horizontally opposed) four-cylinder engine making 200 horsepower.
 It comes paired with a six-speed manual or a six-speed automatic transmission.

 In 2015, Toyota reiterated its commitment to Scion by releasing two new models: the subcompact iA and compact iM.
-The Scion iA is based on the Mazda2 and is Scion's first four-door sedan.
+The Scion iA was based on the Mazda2 and was Scion's first four-door sedan.
 It is powered by a 1.5-ilter four-cylinder engine and is paired with either a six-speed manual or a six-speed automatic transmission.

-The Scion iM is based on the Toyota Corolla platform and is a four-door hatchback powered by a 1.8-liter four-cylinder engine.
+The Scion iM was based on the Toyota Corolla platform and is a four-door hatchback powered by a 1.8-liter four-cylinder engine.
 A six-speed manual transmission and a CVT are available.

 Besides reviewing Toyota products, Scion can be cross-shopped with any brand offering budget-priced models.
 Competing brands include: Mitsubishi, Chevrolet, Kia, Volkswagen, Mazda, Ford, Hyundai, Subaru, Honda, Dodge and Nissan.